Holy Week House Party 2023

 Be creative in how you use this resource.
 Create ways to share your Holy Week and Easter activities.
 For example, you might place the objects on a windowsill or write scripture verses or draw the objects in sidewalk chalk on your driveway.
 Participate together as a family by creating a new family ritual that celebrates the Risen Christ.
 This will remain a significant part of your family’s faith traditions.

-Materials needed (all things found around the house)
+Materials needed (all things found around the house):

 - Box with a lid (shoebox)

-- Eggs (plastic Easter or hardboiled)
+- Eggs (plastic Easter eggs or hardboiled eggs)

 - Coat/cloak template